 I mean, it is a classic move by President Trump to try to distract.

-You you uh you lob a Molotov cocktail in one corner of the room and everyone runs over there.
+When things aren't going well, you lob a Molotov cocktail in one corner of the room and everyone runs over there.

-And it's amazing how transformational this is with the president tweeting, and it's just a new world.
+It's amazing how transformational this is with the president tweeting.

-He's got direct contact now and an ability to bypass the mainstream media any time he wants, he can make news, and he does often.
+He's got direct contact now and an ability to bypass the mainstream media anytime he wants.

-So we were in Cape Girardeau the Monday before the Tuesday election, and I met a woman, uh her name is Trisha Hope, and it's amazing.
+So we were in Cape Girardo the Monday before the Tuesday election, and I met a woman.

-She just she writes this book, uh, and it's just the tweets of the president.
+She just writes this book, and it's just the tweets of the president, President Donald J. Trump's historic collection of tweets, volume one.

-And what it is is a collection of every tweet the president made from January 20th, 2017 to January 19th, 2018.
+And what it is, is a collection of every tweet the president made from January 20th, 2017 to January 19th, 2018.

 That's volume one.

-Did you not say And I was right, she's fantastic.
+Did you not say that?

 We did.